dazz/oauth2-server-httpfoundation-webtest/README.md

 }
 ```

-run `composer.phar update --dev` this will install the required dependencies
+Run `composer.phar update --dev` to install the development dependencies.

 ## Example for Silex